-The Concordia Indigenous Graduate Awards is open to First Nations, Inuit and Métis students registered with the Concordia University Otsenhákta Student Centre.
+The Concordia Indigenous Scholar Awards is open to First Nations, Inuit and Métis students registered with the Concordia University Otsenhákta Student Centre.
 Candidates must be registered full-time in a Master or Doctoral program at the University.

 Awards & bursaries